Supplying products to the Offshore Industry can be a challenging task.

 The low coefficient of friction that PTFE has is unique for two primary reasons:

-The relatively high viscosity is not changed by temperature over the range of 0 to 70oC hence the lubricant can be used in all environments.
+Our Fluoroslip® FL414 is a very high molecular weight lubricant based on silicone oil that will not evaporate or dry out whilst in service.
+Its relatively high viscosity is not changed by temperature over the range of 0 to 70oC hence the lubricant can be used in all environments.

 PTFE is known for its exceptional resistance to chemicals and high temperatures, making it an ideal choice for sealing applications in harsh environments.